February 23, 2025

 Blessed be the holy Trinity, ☩ one God,

-the wellspring of grace,
+our wellspring of life.

 Amen.